This post may contain affiliate links. Please see our disclosure policy for more details.

 Serving Suggestions

-Here are a few ways to round out the meal and make it even more satisfying:
+Here are a few ways to round out your veggie mac and cheese and make it even more satisfying:

-- Add Protein – Stir in cooked shredded chicken, ground turkey, salmon, or even blended white beans for an extra protein boost.
+• Add Protein – Stir in cooked shredded chicken, ground turkey, salmon, or even blended white beans for an extra protein boost.
+See chicken for babies for cooking tips and how to safely serve.

-- With a veggie side – Serve it with a side of roasted broccoli or a simple salad for an easy, balanced meal.
+• Serve with a veggie side – Pair with roasted broccoli, green beans, or a simple salad for an easy, well-rounded dinner.

-- In a thermos – Perfect for school lunches!
-Just warm it up in the morning and pack it in an insulated container.
-Want more lunchbox inspiration?
-Be sure to check out my list of 60 healthy school lunch ideas for kids.
+• Pack in a thermos – Perfect for school lunches.
+Warm it in the morning and pack in an insulated container.
+Want more ideas?
+Check out my list of 60 healthy school lunch ideas for kids.

-- For younger toddlers – Spoon into a bowl and let it cool slightly—it’s soft, easy to chew, and full of nutrition for growing eaters.
+• For younger toddlers – Spoon into a bowl and let it cool slightly.
+The soft texture makes it easy to chew and enjoy, as well as being full of nutrition for growing eaters.

 Stovetop: Warm over low heat, adding small splashes of milk or reserved pasta water to bring back the creamy texture.
 Stir frequently to prevent sticking.